 - The purpose of Compatibility testing is to evaluate how well software performs in a particular browser, Operating Systems, hardware or software.

-Compatibility Test Scenarios:
+Sample Compatibility Test Scenarios:

 - Test the website in different browsers (IE, Firefox, Chrome, Safari and Opera) and ensure the website is displaying properly.